Heart & Vascular Institute

 Interventional Cardiovascular Specialists located in Dearborn, Detroit, Wayne, and Southfield, MI

 Changes in the health of your arteries, veins, and capillaries may affect blood circulation to and from your heart, as well as your organs and body parts.
 The award-winning cardiology specialists at Heart & Vascular Institute offer noninvasive vascular ultrasound testing to evaluate blood circulation and diagnose cardiac and vascular diseases.
-To schedule your comprehensive evaluation, call the office in Dearborn, Detroit, or Southfield, Michigan, or book an appointment online.
+To schedule your comprehensive evaluation, call the office in Wayne, Dearborn, Detroit, or Southfield, Michigan, or book an appointment online.